Lumi-supercomputer/LUMI-EasyBuild-containers/easybuild/easyconfigs/c/ccpe/README.md

 The steps that we take to start a job and execute the job script in the container:

-1. One should first ensure that necessary environment variables to find back the container, do the proper bindings, etc., are defined.
-So one my have to load the container if those variables are not present.
+1. One should first ensure that the necessary environment variables to find back the container, do the proper bindings, etc., are defined.
+So one my have to load the container module if those variables are not present.
 This code should not be executed in the container as it would fail to find the module anyway.